Tawsha's Plan on Crime Policy

 HB 1054 requires “probable cause” before detaining a suspect, rather than “reasonable suspicion.”
 This new law does not allow police to pursue stolen vehicles.
 The result?
 Thieves know this and they simply drive away from police and get away.

-SB5476: Drug overdose deaths are higher here than any state other than California.
+SB5476: Drug overdose deaths are higher here than any state other than California on the west coast.
 Why?
 Because Olympia liberals voted to make drugs legal for all practical purposes.
 This has caused a spike in OD deaths.
 I agree with sections of this bill that increased funding for treatment options, but they put the cart before the horse.
 Removing the safety net of incarceration before having any treatment options available has led to a rise in death among those dealing with addiction.

 Legislation expected to be passed in the 2023 session or implemented next year if we stay on this course.